 Students requesting an exception to academic policies or procedures must submit a written request and rationale for the request.
-The proposal should be directed to the Assistant Dean/Director of Admission (email firstname.lastname@example.org) for review.
+The proposal should be directed to the Associate Dean/Director of Admission who will confer with the Dean for a decision.
 The following are required of all written proposals.

-- If a tentative agreement has already been made with a faculty member, the student must provide the signature of the faculty member involved or the faculty member must send an email directly to the Assistant Dean/Director of Admission discussing their level of support for the proposal and any other comments or suggestions
+- If a tentative agreement has already been made with a faculty member, the student must provide an email from the faculty member to the Associate Dean/Director of Admission discussing the faculty member's level of support for the proposal and any other comments or suggestions.

-If the proposal is not approved, the Assistant Dean/Director of Admission will notify the student via email.
+If the proposal is not approved by the dean, the Associate Dean/Director of Admission will notify the student and Karen Arthur, Recorder and Records Analyst, via email.

 Students should note that the following basic requirements of the MBA degree are never modified: